 I Am Divine (Bowie): another track from People From Bad Homes.
 According to the album's credits, Bowie does lead vocals on this track, but this definitely is not true.

 I Am With Name (Bowie/Eno/Gabrels/Garson/Kizilcay/Campbell): from 1.
 Outside.
 'I Am With Name' on the 'Hearts Filthy Lesson' CD-single (RCA/BMG 74321 30703 2) omits the spoken intro ('Ramona A. Stone').
-Although this version is called Album Version, it actually is slightly longer than the version on 1.
+Although this version is labelled Album Version, it actually is slightly longer than the version on 1.
 Outside (4'06" without the intro vs. 4'00" including the intro).
 Judging from the running time printed on the cover, the idea was to include this version on the bonus CD of the 1.
 Outside 2004 Limited 2CD Edition, but instead the real album version was used!
+The correct version was ultimately reissued on Re:Call 5.
 A full-length 10'20" version is found only on the 1.
 Outside outtakes CD.

 I Don't Know How Much: see 'Baby It's Too Late Now'.

 I Dig Everything (Bowie): released as the first Bowie solo single in 1966 (Pye 7N 17157).
 Re-released several times, see the Early Works section.
 A surround sound mix of this mono track was created for the compilation The British Are Coming Vol. 1 (Sanctuary 76845).
-Surpringly, it was played live on the BowieNet members-only concert in New York, Roseland Ballroom, 19-06-00, and on a concert at the BBC's Broadcasting House in London, 27-06-00.
-Not long after, it was recorded for Toy; this version, however, remains unreleased.
+Surpringly, it was played live on the BowieNet members-only concert in New York, Roseland Ballroom, 19-06-00, and on a concert at the BBC's Broadcasting House in London, 27-06-00 (expanded edition of BBC Radio Theatre, London, June 27, 2000).
+Subsequently it was recorded for Toy.
+The 3CD contains three different versions: original version, Alternative Version and Unplugged & Somewhat Slightly Electric Version.
+The version from the leaked version of the album again is different, containing elements from both the original and Alternative Versions.

-I Feel Free (Bruce/Brown): a 1972 live version, recorded on the Kingston, Polytechnic, 06-05-72 show, is released on the same bootlegs as on which 'Gotta Get A Job' appears.
+I Feel Free (Bruce/Brown): a 1972 live version of this Creem cover, recorded on the Kingston, Polytechnic, 06-05-72 show, is released on the same bootlegs as on which 'Gotta Get A Job' appears.
 This version was officially released 23 years later on RarestOneBowie (in the same sound quality!).
 Studio versions were recorded in 1980 for Scary Monsters (see 'Is There Life After Marriage') and in 1993 for Black Tie White Noise.
+A unique 1'53" edit appeared on the 'Jump They Say' promo cassette (Savage SADJ 50039-4).
 The "RSO Mix", as released on the Dancing Queen (Westwood One WWI vol. 56) and 1993 (BOW1993) bootlegs, is exactly similar to the album version.

 I Feel So Bad (Willis): performed live in Seattle (Gorge Amphitheatre) on 16-08-02, the 25th anniversary of Elvis's death.

-I Got You Babe (Bono): this duet with Marianne Faithful (who's singing horribly off-key) was recorded for the "1980 Floor Show" back in October 1973 and appeared for the first time on the Dollars In Drag (Amazing Kornyfone TAKRL 1935) LP and, ultimately, complete and in superb sound, on Absolutely Rare (no label).
+I Got You Babe (Bono): this Sonny & Cher cover was performed as a duet with Marianne Faithful on the "1980 Floor Show" in October 1973.
+It appeared for the first time on the Dollars In Drag (Amazing Kornyfone TAKRL 1935) LP and, ultimately, complete and in superb sound, on Absolutely Rare (no label).

-I Know It's Gonna Happen Someday (Morrissey/Nevin): from Black Tie White Noise.
+I Know It's Gonna Happen Someday (Morrissey/Nevin): a Morrissey song covered on Black Tie White Noise.

-I Pity The Fool (Malone): the second Bowie single, released in 1965 as The Manish Boys (Parlophone R 5250).
+I Pity The Fool (Malone): the second Bowie single, a Bobby Bland cover, was released in 1965 as The Manish Boys (Parlophone R 5250).
 The vocals of the version released on Early On are slightly different.
 See Early Works section.

 I Thought Of You Last Night: see 'Baby It's Too Late Now'.

-I Took A Trip On A Gemini Spaceship (Cowboy): from Heathen.
+I Took A Trip On A Gemini Spaceship (Cowboy): a cover of the Legendary Stardust Cowboy on Heathen.
 Deepsky's Space Cowboy Remix is available on the 'Everyone Says 'Hi'' promo-only 12" (ISO/Columbia CAS 59068).
+This remix was released on CD only an in-house promo CDR, together with Deepsky's Space Cowboy Dub and Deepsky's Cowboy Vocal Edit.
 Performed live on some of the 2002 concerts.

-I Wanna Be Your Dog (Stooges): played occasionally on the American and Australian leg of the 1987 Glass Spider tour and released on the Glass Spider video and He Never Let Us Down (Wildcat BOW 5-6/6-7) bootleg.
+I Wanna Be Your Dog (Stooges): this Stooges song was played occasionally on the American and Australian leg of the 1987 Glass Spider tour and released on the Glass Spider DVD and He Never Let Us Down (Wildcat BOW 5-6/6-7) bootleg.

 I Want My Baby Back (Jones): a 1965 demo, released only on Early On.